How Snoring Reduces Your Resistance to Diseases.

 Understanding Obstructive Sleep Apnea

 When the walls of a person’s throat relaxes and narrows during sleep blocking their airways, obstructive sleep apnea occurs.

-To pull them out of deep sleep so that their airways reopen during an episode as the lack of oxygen triggers a sufferer’s brain.
-With them often being unaware of what the problem is as through these repeated sleep interruptions can make the person very tired.
+During an episode the lack of oxygen triggers a sufferer’s brain to pull them out of deep sleep so that their airways reopen .
+With the patient often being unaware of the problem these repeated sleep interruptions can make the person very tired.

 Risks included in OSA: